Quantum Circuits, Feature Maps, and Expanded Pseudo-Entropy: Analysis of Encoding Real-World Data into a Quantum Computer: Discussion

 \section{Discussion}

-This manuscript described a new and novel method to compare the `energy' of a data point and the `energy' of a given quantum feature map.
-Particularly, data points in a point-cloud are mapped to the simplex via a parameter-less diffeomorphism and the entropy of each data point is calculated.
-For the quantum feature map, an analytic extension of von Neumann entropy, labeled as pseudo-entropy, is calculated for special unitary operator that represent the encoding scheme.
-For this unitary operator, von Neumann entropy is applied to the diagonal matrix of the eigenvalues.
-Since pseudo-entropy values are, in general, complex, a continuous map to the reals is applied in order to calculate the pseudo-entropy values to the entropy values.
+This manuscript described a new and novel technique to analyze a given quantum feature through an extension of von Neumann entropy, denoted at operator pseudo-entropy.
 The method is shown to be mathematically sound and argued to generalize two well-used techniques in QML, as well as argued to extended the symmetric encoding technique.
-However, deeper mathematical analysis is required to further support the claims generality.
-Furthermore, more empirical analysis and deeper categorical analysis is needed to understand the connection between the entropy of a point-cloud and the respective pseudo-entropy of a given quantum feature map.
+However, deeper mathematical analysis is required to further support the claims of generality. .

+Furthermore, operator pseudo-entropy is numerically compared against state-transition pseudo-entropy from experiments.
+From the experiments, operator pseudo-entropy is observed to yield similar information to state-transition pseudo-entropy, while requiring far less computational resources.

+Finally, Section \ref{subsec:svd-dist-values} showed a potential relationship between asymmetric eigenvalues, a concentration of quantum states, and a concentration of entries in the unitary matrices from the SVD of the encoding scheme.
+From existing techniques, it is not clear how to mathematically prove this relationship, and this appear to be an extremely difficult problem.
+Furthermore, unexpectedly, the distribution of values in Figure \ref{fig:svd_distribution} display symmetry.
+It is intuitive to be believe that the distributions should reflect the structure of the data in some manner, but there are many subtleties and Riemannian geometry has a large potential to bring deeper insight.